Sachin Tendulkar: 1994–96: ODI matches

-Desert storm
+1998: Australian competition

-Sachin scored 143 (131) runs in Sharjah against the mighty Australian team in the 1998 Coca-Cola cup, including 5 sixes in an inning against Shane Warne, Damien Fleming and Michael Kasprowicz.
-Per ICC's poll, it is the best one-day inning from Tendulkar.
-This inning of Tendulkar's is know as "Desert storm" due to this match being interrupted by a desert storm.
+Tendulkar scored 143 (131) runs in Sharjah against the Australian team in the 1998 Coca-Cola cup, including 5 sixes in an innings against Shane Warne, Damien Fleming and Michael Kasprowicz.
+The innings is known as the "Desert Storm" because it was interrupted by a sand storm.
+In 2020, a poll from the ICC declared it Tendulkar's best ODI innings.

-This was the beginning of a period at the top of the batting world, culminating in the Australian tour of India in early 1998, with Tendulkar scoring three consecutive centuries.
-The focus was on the clash between Tendulkar, the world's most dominating batsman and Shane Warne, the world's leading spinner, both at the peak of their careers, clashing in a Test series.
-In the lead-up to the series, Tendulkar simulated scenarios in the nets with Laxman Sivaramakrishnan, the former India leg spinner, donning the role of Warne.
-In their tour opener, Australia faced the then Ranji Champions Mumbai at the Brabourne Stadium in a three-day first class match.
-Tendulkar made an unbeaten 204 as Shane Warne conceded 111 runs in 16 overs and Australia lost the match within three days.
-He also had a role with the ball in the five-match ODI series in India following the Tests, including a five wicket haul in an ODI in Kochi.
+In early 1998, when Australia toured India, Tendulkar scored 155*, 79 and 177 in 3 consecutive innings.
+The focus of the tour was the clash between Tendulkar and spinner Shane Warne, both at the peak of their careers.
+In the lead-up to the series, Tendulkar simulated scenarios in the nets with Laxman Sivaramakrishnan.
+In their tour opener, Australia faced Mumbai at the Brabourne Stadium in a three-day first class match.
+Tendulkar scored an unbeaten 204 runs as Shane Warne conceded 111 runs in 16 overs and Australia lost the match within three days.
+Tendulkar dominated Warne in the test series.
+Tendulkar finished with 446 runs at an average of 111.50 and conceded his wicket to Warne only once on five occasions.
+Warne on the other hand took ten wickets in the series but they cost him 54 runs apiece.
+Tendulkar was chosen as the player of the series, with India winning the series 2-1.

+Tendulkar also had a role with the ball in the five-match ODI series in India following the Tests, including a five wicket haul in an ODI in Kochi.
 Set 310 runs to win, Australia were cruising at 203 for 3 in the 31st over when Tendulkar turned the match for India, taking the wickets of Michael Bevan, Steve Waugh, Darren Lehmann, Tom Moody and Damien Martyn for 32 runs in 10 overs.
 The Test match success was followed by two consecutive centuries in April 1998 in a Triangular cricket tournament in Sharjah—the first in a must-win game to take India to the finals and then again in the finals, both against Australia.
 These twin knocks were also known as the Desert Storm innings.
 Following the series, Warne ruefully joked that he was having nightmares about his Indian nemesis.

-Tendulkar's contribution in the ICC 1998 quarterfinal at Dhaka paved the way for India's entry into the semifinals, when he took four Australian wickets after scoring 141 runs in 128 balls.
+Tendulkar's great all-round performance in the ICC 1998 quarterfinal at Dhaka paved the way for India's entry into the semifinals, when he took four Australian wickets after scoring 141 runs in 128 balls.
+He was declared the player of the match.